dgray001/gray_online/PLANS.md

 v0.2: launch game
- q: backend abstract game finish/exit
- s: can see scores / list of other players
+ s: can see your cards
- t: card images
+ t: betting logic
- u: can bet
+ u: playing logic
- v: players can see their dealt cards
- w: can play cards
- x: can score
+ v: scoring logic
+ w: backend abstract game finish/exit
- y: can see winner when game ends
+ x: can see winner when game ends

 v0.3: flesh out fiddlesticks game
  - can reconnect as anonymous user